-Face coverings are required to be worn by students whenever social distancing is difficult or impossible, unless it will inhibit the student's health.
-All staff members and visitors must wear a face covering at all times, unless it will inhibit the individual's health.
+Face coverings are optional for students, staff and visitors whenever social distancing is difficult or impossible.
 The school will encourage individuals to provide/use their own personal face coverings.
 In the event that an individual does not have a face covering, a disposable face covering will be provided to them, free of charge.
 The most effective fabrics for cloth masks are tightly woven such as cotton and cotton blends, breathable and in two or three fabric layers.
 Masks with exhalation valves or vents, those that use loosely woven fabrics and ones that do not fit properly are not recommended.
-Mask Breaks will be safely provided at the teacher's discretion.